ryansupak2/poliana-lego-scarface/docs/instructions.md

 #### Blocking

 * On the Catwalk, no Pawn may pass any other Pawn (friendly or enemy).
 This is called "Blocking".
-* If a Player's only option on a Move is to travel on a Catwalk, but there is another Pawn (friendly or enemy) preventing them from advancing the full amount of the single Die roll, then that Move is counted as an Imvoluntary Pass.
+* If a Player's only option on a Move is to travel on a Catwalk, but there is another Pawn (friendly or enemy) preventing them from advancing the full amount of their single Die roll, then that Move is counted as an Imvoluntary Pass.

+### Stairway

+* When a Pawn reaches its Color-corresponding "Square 9", it may proceed to its Stairway.
+* There is no moving penalty or halt, nor is there any precise Die roll needed, to enter the Hallway.
+* Only Pawns of the same Color as a Stairway may enter it.
+(There is *never* a scenario where a Pawn will be on a Stairway that is not its own Color).